cfrg/draft-irtf-cfrg-randomness-improvements/draft-cremers-cfrg-randomness-improvements.md

 details about how "tag1" and "tag2" should be generated.
 The PRF behaves in a manner that is indistinguishable from a truly random function from {0, 1}^L to {0, 1}^M assuming the key is selected at random.
-Thus, the security of this construction depends upon the secrecy of H(Sig(sk, tag)) and G(x).
+Thus, the security of this construction depends upon the secrecy of H(Sig(sk, tag1)) and G(x).
 If the signature is leaked, then security reduces to the scenario wherein this wrapping construction is not applied.
-If G(x) is predictable, then security reduces to randomness of H(Sig(sk, tag)).
+If G(x) is predictable, then security reduces to randomness of H(Sig(sk, tag1)).

 In systems where signature computations are not cheap, these values may be precomputed in anticipation of future randomness requests.
 This is possible since the construction depends solely upon the CSPRNG output and private key.

-Sig(sk, tag) MUST NOT be used or exposed beyond its role in this computation.
+Sig(sk, tag1) MUST NOT be used or exposed beyond its role in this computation.
 Moreover, Sig MUST be a deterministic signature function, e.g., deterministic ECDSA {{RFC6979}}.

 # Tag Generation {#tag-gen}